Experienced Health Law Lawyers Representing Regulated Health Professionals at their Regulatory Colleges and at Discipline Proceedings

 For Expert Representation at College Discipline Proceedings Contact Wise Health Law

 If you are a regulated health professional facing a complaint, investigation, or disciplinary hearing at your College, contact the trusted and respected health lawyers at Wise Health Law.
 We will help you understand your rights, risks, and options, guide you through the process, and skillfully represent you at the proceedings.
-With offices in both Toronto and Oakville, Ontario we are easily accessible.
+With an office located in Oakville, Ontario we are easily accessible.
 Contact us online, or at 416-915-4234 for a consultation.